kumara1917/Java-Project/README.md

 Key features of the front-end:

--User registration and login: Allows users to create accounts and log in to the system.
+- User registration and login: Allows users to create accounts and log in to the system for personalized experiences and access to booking features.
--Train search: Enables users to search for available trains based on their preferences (e.g., source, destination, date).
+- Train search: Enables users to search for available trains based on their preferred source, destination, date, and other criteria.
--Ticket booking: Provides a form for users to enter their details and book tickets.
+- Ticket booking: Provides a user-friendly form for entering passenger details, selecting seats, and completing the booking process.
--Payment gateway integration: Facilitates secure online payments for ticket bookings.
+- Payment gateway integration: Facilitates secure online payments for ticket bookings using various payment methods.
--Ticket confirmation and cancellation: Generates ticket confirmations and allows users to cancel tickets if needed.
+- Ticket confirmation and cancellation: Generates ticket confirmations and allows users to cancel tickets if needed, subject to applicable terms and conditions.